mrush-ilao/ilao-documentation/docs/source/cms_tool_step_admin.rst

 Tool with multiple forms
 --------------------------
+Currently does not work

-The last Step
+Last Step
 -----------------

-When a user sees the last step:
+When a user sees a step that is marked as the last step:

 * the content of the step displays
 * if the user has incomplete steps: